The Purpose of Assessment

 The examinations will vary in length (usually between one and three hours) and in type.
 Some may require you to write essay-style answers while others may be based on case studies and focus on your problem solving or practical skills.

-This year the Semester One examination timetable will be published on 24th October 2016 on UCB Online.
-The Semester Two examination timetable will be published on 13th March 2016 also on UCB Online.
+This year the Semester One examination timetable will be published on 24th October 2016 on Canvas.
+The Semester Two examination timetable will be published on 13th March 2016 also on Canvas.

-Before each exam period, students should consult the published timetables on UCB Online
+Before each exam period, students should consult the published timetables on Canvas

 .
 It is the student’s responsibility to check the examination timetable, prepare for and attend each exam at the times stated.